cnkoala/Wallhaven-dl/README.md

 ## UPDATE 2017.10.13
 ### author: cnkoala
-  1.update the progress bar when downloading pics.
+  1. update the progress bar when downloading pics.
-  2.number input instead of the text input. save you keyboard :)
+  2. number input instead of the text input. __save you keyboard__ :)
-  3.set the default option for save time
+  3. set the default option for save time
-  4.add the function: advanced search
+  4. add the function: advanced search
-  5.remove the time class because not used.
+  5. remove the time class because not used.

-ENJOY!
+__ENJOY!__

 ## UPDATE
-###The script now comes with a search functionality, you can now search and download wallpapers from the command line.
+### The script now comes with a search functionality, you can now search and download wallpapers from the command line.

 ---------------------------------------------------------------------